PrettyFloralBonnet/javascript-notes/Objects/Objects.md

 The main concept behind memory management in JavaScript is reachability.
 If a value is accessible or usable in any way, it is reachable.
 This means it is guaranteed to be stored in memory.

 Some values are inherently reachable and cannot be deleted.
-These are:
+These are called roots, and they are:

 * local variables
 * parameters of the current function